lisajamhoury/The-Body-Everywhere-and-Here-2025/syllabus.md

 - Discussion Topic: What is a body?
 Should it be online?
 Why?
 How?
 - Discussion of homework readings
-- Independent and group activity, [Group Activity Board]()
+- Independent and group activity, Group Activity Board — LINK TO COME
-- Mocap history, forms, body politics, [Google Slides](https://docs.google.com/presentation/d/1qgpGtGiLlRR9DyI5A3oMUjLAOiqBMJOShj-jgAmCoL4/edit?usp=sharing)
+- Mocap history, forms, body politics, Google Slides — LINK TO COME

 ### Code Block 1